 Use Twitter Stream API

-There are two ways to use the Stream API first there's .stream('statuses/sample')
+There are two ways to use the Stream API first there's .stream('statuses/sample') example:

 const stream = bot.stream('statuses/sample');